There are two different kinds of parental leave and entitlements.

 IRD administers this leave.
 You can find out more at www.ird.govt.nz/topics/paid-parental-leave

 You may also be eligible for Best Start.
-The Best Start tax credits provide extra support of $60 a week to families for a child's first three years.
+The Best Start tax credits provide extra support to families for a child's first three years.
 Best Start is not income-tested in the child’s first year.
 Best Start begins when paid parental leave finishes.

 The second is what you may be entitled to in your collective agreement.

 You are eligible for collective agreement entitlements if